 Where a review leads to the conclusion that a pupil needs additional help and support, they are placed at School Support on the Record of Need, after consultation with parents/carers.
 When we have all the available information, we consider the next strategy for action.
 Class teachers differentiate lessons and resources accordingly.
-Progress is monitored closely by the class teacher, SENDCo and Head of School and is reviewed with parents / carers and the pupils where age and need appropriate.
+Progress is monitored closely by the class teacher, SENDCo and Head of School.
+Progress is reviewed with parents/carers and the pupils, where age and need appropriate.

-A Provision Map and SEND Action Plan is written to reflect areas of support, targets and interventions, after consultation with agencies, parents/carers, the pupil, SENDCo and class teacher.
+An Individual Education Plan (IEP) is written to reflect areas of support, targets and interventions, following consultation with agencies, parents/carers, the pupil, SENDCo and class teacher.
 Provision may consist of 1:1 support from teaching assistants, small group intervention, in class support, specialist resources and activities, working with external support agencies etc. In some circumstances, parents/carers can approach the Local Authority (LA) to request a statutory assessment which may or may not result in the LA issuing an Education, Health and Care Plan (EHCP).